sotoplatero/apologify/src/content/articles/write-apology-letter-friend-forgetting-important-date/index.md

 **Explanation:** Centering the apology around your feelings can come across as self-centered.

-**How to Avoid It:** Focus on your friend’s feelings and how your actions impacted them.
+**How to Avoid It:** Focus on your friend's feelings and how your actions impacted them.

 ### Apologizing Multiple Times